attdevsupport/ARO/README.md

 **Known Issues:**

-+  All known issues from previous releases have been fixed in this release.
-+  The ARO Data Collector version 2.0.0.1 may experience intermittent errors if used on devices with Android ICS or Jellybean.
++  The ARO Data Collector version 2.0.0.1 may experience intermittent errors if used on Android 4.0.X (ICS) or 4.1.X (Jellybean) devices.
 To correct this issue, use the ARODataCollector_v2.0.0.3_ICS.apk included in this build.
 However, please note that version 2.0.0.3 will not record user input data from these devices.
-+  ARO may experience intermittent errors if used on devices with Android ICS or Jellybean.
-Until this issue is resolved we recommend that you use Gingerbread or older versions of the Android OS.
-+  The ARO Data Analyzer does not currently display user input/screen touch data in the Diagnostics chart for traces captured from an HTC One X or LG P925.
++  The AT&T ARO Data Analyzer does not currently display user input/screen touch data in the Diagnostics chart for traces captured using ARO Data Collector version 2.0.0.1 from an HTC One X, LG P925, Samsung i747, or Samsung i777.
 +  When you open a trace in the ARO Data Analyzer that was collected using the ARO Windows 8 Collector, you will see a warning message informing you that files are missing from the trace directory.
 This is an expected warning, because the ARO Windows 8 Collector does not currently collect trace information from certain peripherals.
 You can click OK to proceed from this message.
-+  The ARO Windows 8 Collector does not uninstall cleanly from a Windows 8 tablet.
-After removing the program and rebooting, it will still instantiate.
++  All known issues from previous releases have been fixed in this release.

 ##Documentation: